NFL Week 4 Schedule 2020: How to watch, TV channel, kickoff times

 Tune into NBC on Sunday night to watch the Philadelphia Eagles take on the San Francisco 49ers in California.
 Carson Wentz and the Eagles are 0-2-1 after their game against the Cincinnati Bengals last Sunday ended in a 23-23 tie.
 Wentz, who was 29-for-47 and 225 yards with two interceptions and a touchdown, currently has a passer rating of 63.9 which is the worst in the league.
 Despite these numbers, Eagles head coach Doug Pederson says benching Wentz would be a “knee jerk reaction”.

-The 49ers are 2-1 after delivering a crushing 36-9 blow to the New York Giants on Sunday despite playing without several key parts of their roster.
+The 49ers are 2-1 after delivering a crushing 36-9 blow to the New York Giants last week despite playing without several key parts of their roster.
 Backup QB Nick Mullens completed 25-for-36 passes while throwing for 343 yards.
 Here are PFT’s Week Four power rankings.

 Coverage begins at 7:00 p.m.
 ET on NBC (or on the NBC Sports app).